NW Regen has moved! Our new location is 16250 SW Upper Boones Ferry Rd, Portland, OR 97224

 We cleanse the skin on your neck on either the right or left side depending on where we are performing the injection.
 Once sterile, we review the anatomy using ultrasound imaging including a Doppler scan of the blood supply to prepare for the injection.
 Once we isolate the upper cervical ganglion at C4 and the stellate ganglion at C6, we inject a small amount of anesthetic into the skin to numb the skin.
 We then slowly inject the anesthetic directly onto the stellate ganglion using a small needle followed with a similar injection at C4.

-A successful SGB causes a Horner’s syndrome – a group of temporary symptoms “on the side of the injection” that show that the procedure was done correctly.
-Horner’s syndrome can include drooping of the upper eyelid, constriction of the pupil, appearance of a sunken eye, lack of facial sweating, redness of the white part of the eye, stuffy nose and increased skin temperature on the side of the injection.
+A successful SGB can cause a Horner’s syndrome – a group of temporary symptoms “on the side of the injection.”
 These symptoms will disappear shortly after the anesthesia wears off.
 Depending on the type of anesthesia used, it may be roughly 45 minutes to 4 hours before symptoms of a Horner’s response go away.

 What will I experience later on?